Lapin0t/phd-manuscript/main/03_substitution.typ

 functor category is problematic as it crucially requires to work with quotients.

-The trick to provide a theoretical account to the renaming operation while avoiding functors is to notice that the faithfull functor $ (ctx.ctxcat th T -> T -> base.Set) -> (ctx.ctxc th T -> T -> base.Set) $ is comonadic, and its associated comonad is $square X := ctxhom(ctx.varc, X)$, i.e.,
+The trick to provide a theoretical account to the renaming operation while avoiding functors is to notice that the faithful functor $ (ctx.ctxcat th T -> T -> base.Set) -> (ctx.ctxc th T -> T -> base.Set) $ is comonadic, and its associated comonad is $square X := ctxhom(ctx.varc, X)$, i.e.,